Techno-Simpola/Todo-App_react/README.md

-# I an getting started with react and this readme file helped me alot and would always prefer this to beginners like me
+# I am getting started with react and this readme file helped me alot and would always prefer this to beginners like me

 ## Available Scripts